+A graduate of the University of Cincinnati College-Conservatory of Music, Mr. Reinhardt studied conducting with Terrence Milligan.
+He earned his Master’s Degree in Advanced Teaching Practices from National University.
+He also achieved National Board Certification in 2018.
 As a violinist, Mr. Reinhardt has performed with the Susquehanna Symphony Orchestra, Cincinnati Community Orchestra, and was a member of the Lucca Opera Theatre Orchestra in Lucca, Italy.
-He studied violin with Anne Lane Vosough, Zoltan Szabo, and Piotr Milewski.

 Tim McKay currently serves on faculty at Howard Community College where he teaches applied percussion lessons, percussion ensemble, and the Fundamentals of Music theory course.
 Mr. McKay maintains a strong private teaching studio through HCC's Music Institute program, and he is the director of Drummin' Dragons, a week-long summer percussion workshop.
 In addition to teaching at HCC, he is the long-time percussion coordinator of the Howard County HSGTO (High School GT Orchestra).
 An active clinician and educator, Mr. McKay has given clinics and masterclasses throughout the DMV, including the PAS MD/DE Day of Percussion, and has adjudicated Solo and Ensemble Festivals as well as regional and state-level auditions.
 Mr. McKay is a member of the Percussive Arts Society, the Vic Firth Education Team and the Black Swamp Percussion Educator Network.
 His students have performed in prestigious national programs such as the Juilliard Percussion Seminar, Sewanee Music Festival, Music For All National Percussion Festival, Midwest Clinic, Honor Orchestra of America, and Tanglewood.
 They have been accepted into the leading music schools and conservatories across the country including Elon, George Mason, Maryland, Michigan, Indiana, Northwestern, Cincinnati, Oberlin, NEC, and Carnegie Mellon.